Let me tell you about the first and only time I dropped acid.

 In the tradition of breaking free from parental paradigms, I developed into a Summer of Love skeptic, and except for Surrealistic Pillow, I have tried to avoid reviewing albums classified as psychedelic.
 Although I’ve always found 60’s history exciting and endlessly interesting—and I have yearned to live in an era characterized as groundbreaking and defiant—I’ve never been impressed with hard-core psychedelic music.
 Given the abundance of 60’s reviews I’ve done, I obviously adore several albums from the 1966-69 period, many of which are timeless masterpieces that reflect psychedelic influences.
 But the permissiveness of the times often threw aesthetic judgment to the winds, allowing dozens of lame bands to make several very bad records during that period.
 It wasn’t just a time of unlimited experimentation, it was a time of unlimited and often stupid experimentation by people who had no business calling themselves musicians.
 There are more “you had to be there” records (or “you had to be stoned” records) from that period than any other, and much of the music, the literature and even the humor is lost on people like me who grew up in the 90’s.
 I could never get into Richard Brautigan or Ken Kesey, and try as he might, my father has never been able to get me to crack a smile when he plays The Firesign Theater for me.
 I’ve also noticed that current reviews of psychedelic albums—both professional and fan reviews—are seriously over-the-top in their praise: all the artists are either “legendary” or “immortal” and all the albums were the greatest fucking advance in human evolution since group sex.
 That kind of blind love always brings out the skeptic in me, which is never far from the surface anyway.

 Still, I love a challenge, so I’ve decided to temper my skepticism and take a virtual acid trip this summer to challenge my perceptions about psychedelic music, now that it seems to be enjoying a sort of resurgence.
 I screened something like forty albums and narrowed the list to seventeen that I suspect have some kind of value.
-I will admit up front that there are several albums on this list that I thought were positively dreadful during my screening, but I chose them because of historical significance or because they demonstrated something about the period that I felt I had to capture.
-I’m even including artists from my no-fly list like Janis Joplin.
+I will admit up front that there are several albums on this list that I thought were positively dreadful during my screening, but I chose them because of their historical significance or because they demonstrated something about the period that I felt I had to capture.
 We’ll see if my standard three-full-spins changes any of my unfavorable opinions.